rolfn/Video-Slideshow/README.md

 If the text file `title.txt` exists in the top-level directory, the text it contains will be inserted as title page.

-If a text file named `xxx-subtitle.txt` exists for an image file `xxx.jpg` (or `xxx.png`, etc.), the text it contains will be inserted as a subtitle page before the image-specific text and the image itself.
+If a text file named `xxx-intertitle.txt` exists for an image file `xxx.jpg` (or `xxx.png`, etc.), the text it contains will be inserted as a intertitle page before the image-specific text and the image itself.

 ## Modifications